Email Processing in Lua

 function intercept(ctx)

--- Writing the string at the NOTICE level to the Dr.Web for UNIX Mail Servers log
+-- Store the string in the Dr.Web for UNIX Mail Servers log at the notice level

 dw.notice("Intercept function started.")

--- Writing the request results to the Dr.Web for UNIX Mail Servers log
+-- Store in the Dr.Web for UNIX Mail Servers log results of requesting

 for _, s in ipairs(dwl.lookup("ldap@users", {user="username"})) do